dkrajzew/degrotesque/README.md

 Appendix B: Named Actions
 -------------------------

 The following action sets are currently implemented.

+Please note that the actions are realised using regular expressions.
+I decided not to show them in the following for a better readability and show the visible changes only.

 | Action Name | From Opening String | From Closing String | To Opening String | To Closing String |
 | ---- | ---- | ---- | ---- | ---- |